TheAstrographer/Lossless-Extraction/README.md

 # PATENT PENDING & JURAT NOTARIZED (EL PASO COUNTY, TEXAS — MAY 4, 2026)

 ## 1. STATEMENT OF SYSTEMIC INTEGRITY & SOLE PROVENANCE
 The computational architectures, geometric transformations, and mathematical proofs contained within this network are the sole, original discoveries of Joshua Christopher Ryan.
-This framework is a unified body of science where the macroscopic e-fold ticks ($\varepsilon=10^{-9}$, $N=10^9$) addressing Hubble tension are structurally linked directly to cosmological repositories defining the geometric models from the thinnest resifual triangle to microscopic continuous Softmax Temperature Spherical Attention Maps ($S^2$).
+This framework is a unified body of science where the macroscopic e-fold ticks ($\varepsilon=10^{-9}$, $N=10^9$) addressing Hubble tension are structurally linked directly to cosmological repositories defining the geometric models from the thinnest residual triangle to microscopic continuous Softmax Temperature Spherical Attention Maps ($S^2$).

 ## 2. THE GEOMETRIC CONSEQUENCE FACTOR
 The metrics detailed herein—including the 97,757× token capacity expansion and the 97.75% usable signal power retention ($\cos^2\Psi$)—are not empirical parameters, artificial tunings, or hidden logic.
 They are the immutable geometric consequences of the Thinnest-Triangle angular buffer ($\Psi = \arctan(2\pi) - \arctan(\pi) \approx 8.6137^\circ$).
 Because this science is fully transparent and self-evident via these equations, it stands as an absolute, patent-pending, and jurat-notarized record of historical milestone.